Ultimate Travel Guide to Mont Saint Michel: France’s Iconic Island Abbey

 Mont Saint-Michel is famous for its dramatic tides, which transform it from a land-bound island to a floating fortress depending on the time of day.
 Watching the tide rise and surround the island is nothing short of magical, and timing your visit around this spectacle is highly recommended.

-Mont Saint Michel Tides
+Mont Saint Michel Drone Shot of Tides

 Low Tide: When the tide is low, you can walk across the causeway and even venture out onto the tidal flats with or without a guide.
 If venturing out alone, be aware of the quicksand in the area.